- 6 months

-The Community Cloud Consultant certification is for certified Salesforce Administrators experienced implementing communities in a customer-facing role.
+The Experience Cloud Consultant certification is for certified Salesforce Administrators experienced implementing communities in a customer-facing role.

-Community Cloud, recently renamed Experience Cloud, is a paid add-on to Sales or Service Cloud.
+Experience Cloud (formerly Community Cloud), is a paid add-on to Sales or Service Cloud.
 It serves as a portal for companies to better interact with customers, members, business partners, and resellers.

 Be ready for a scenario based exam, with detailed questions about licensing, configuration, setup, security, access control, knowledge, reputation, recommendations, and more.